Continuation-of-Ashford/ashford-docs/playing_the_game/settlements.md

 ### Sample Feats

-A settlement of the Outpost tier usually has a terrain feat as its first feat.
+A settlement of the Outpost tier has a terrain feat as its first feat.
+Discuss what kind of terrain your settlement would have with a Dungeon Master before you pick it.

 Some example terrain feats are as follows: